mnorayr/decision_tree_models/README.md

 ![]()

-Example of Decision Trees' Data Fitting Through Step Functions GBM with 100 trees, using random partitioning for training and validation sets
+Example of Decision Trees' Data Fitting Through Step Functions

 As previously noted, it was decided to use random partitioning for training and validation sets.